Becoming a foster carer does not have to mean giving up employment

 Every case is different, and the most important factor is that the needs of the child or children in your care are met.
 We would look at the type of foster care you hope to be approved for, the number of children in your home, the overall commitments of you as a foster carer and the flexibility of your employment.

-It will not be appropriate or desirable for many foster carers to combine fostering with other work, but in other cases it will be, so please do get in touch to discuss your individual circumstances.
+It will not be appropriate or desirable for all foster carers to combine fostering with other work, but in some cases, it will be, so please do get in touch to discuss your individual circumstances.
 Many of our carers manage to successfully combine a job with their responsibilities as a foster carer, so you should not let employment prevent you from making the first step in your application.

 How will fostering impact on my welfare benefits?